-You are hard-pressed to find any kid from the 70’s to the early 2000’s who doesn’t have fond memories of going to McDonald’s.
+You are hard-pressed to find anyone who was born in the 70s to early 2000s who doesn’t have fond memories of going to McDonald’s.
 Those golden arches are associated with not just tasty nuggets, piping hot fries, and Shamrock Shakes, but also smiles and nostalgic feels.

 At their prime, Mickey D’s was all about the kids.
 The playplace, Ronald McDonald, the bright colors, and of course Happy Meals, were all meant to have any 5 to 11-year-old saying: “I’m lovin’ it.”

 The days of that McDonald’s are long gone (one trip to the newly renovated restaurants with digital screens prove that much).
 But let’s take a stroll down memory lane and revisit some of the best Happy Meal toys and kid-friendly merch that put the fast food place on the map!

 Most kids, no matter how poor or rich their parents were, could afford a Happy Meal from time to time.
 McDonald’s felt like a place specifically for kids.
 Unfortunately for our diets, it felt like another home sometimes.Holden McNeely, host of Wizard and the Bruiser podcast

 Watch this video to see the best Happy Meal toys of all time!

 McDonald’s was one of the biggest brands in the world by the 1960s.
 Here’s a timeline of how the fast food company got started and just when Happy Meal toys came into the picture.

 The very first McDonald’s opened in San Bernardino, California.
 It was called “McDonald’s Famous Barbecue,” before the name was shortened to “McDonald’s” 8 years later.
 Burgers cost only 15 cents!